 Rent a bike to visit the more remote temples

-A somewhat lazy day, I decided to cycle around Luang Prabang a bit today.
-First I have an extensive breakfast diagonally opposite my guesthouse.
+As it is a somewhat lazy day, I decided to cycle around Luang Prabang a bit today.
+First, I have an extensive breakfast diagonally opposite my guesthouse.
 The waiter starts a conversation while during my meal.
 He wants to know whether I already visited the Kuang Si Falls.
 He can arrange the trip by mini-van.
 Initially, I wanted to do this by boat, but I confirm anyway.
 I also rent a bicycle from him, as I want to cycle around Luang Prabang today to visit the somewhat more remote temples.
-To borrow the bike I need to deposit my passport, something I am not eager to, but it is not unusual to do this.
+I need to deposit my passport to borrow the bike, something I am not eager to, but it is not unusual to do this.

 Surprising discovery when I cycle around Luang Prabang

 As I cycle around Luang Prabang, I head south and finally find Wat Hosiang Voravihane, with great silver-colored nagas at the entrance.
 Then I go even further south and find Wat That Luang, and that is a tremendous surprise.
 I saw enough temples recently, but this is the most beautiful of Luang Prabang.
 Beautifully detailed black window frames, a beautiful Buddha inside, a great stupa outside, plus an atmospheric Buddha statue under a bodhi tree.
 I am satisfied that I went to this place: not so many tourists make an effort to do so.